Netherlands By Train

 - European Sleeper: Only European Sleeper trains, international

-By calling the NS call center
+By calling the NS International Customer Service

 An explanation of how each booking platform works can be found here: How do I book my reservations